 “The University has two critical current objectives.
 First, to keep our students and employees as safe as possible.
 Second, to enable our students to complete the academic term,” President Susan A. Cole said.

-The precautions Montclair State has adopted to reduce health risks include:
+The social distancing precautions Montclair State has adopted to reduce health risks include:

 Montclair State Public Health Professor Stephanie Silvera, an epidemiologist who has provided the news media with expert insight into minimizing the spread of COVID-19, said colleges provide complex challenges, especially public universities serving a broad community of students with varying needs.

-It is essential to maintain services for students who are food insecure or who do not have the ability to leave, while at the same time practicing social distancing to protect health, safety and wellness.
+It is essential to maintain services for students who do not have the ability to leave, while at the same time practicing social distancing to protect health, safety and wellness, she said.

 “Staggered work hours, ensuring people are a safe distance apart, and making sure students don’t congregate in dining halls will serve all the constituents of the University, and that means, students, faculty and staff,” Silvera said.